mysticalseeker24/interview-agent_V2/TESTING.md

 # TalentSync Testing Guide

+⚠️ **SECURITY NOTICE**: All API keys in this file have been replaced with placeholders.
+Use your own valid API keys in your local `.env` file.

 This document contains all the tested commands and procedures for setting up and testing the TalentSync AI Interview Platform.

 ## ⚠️ Security Notice